System Design Space

 Читать обзор

-The book is divided into parts corresponding to the levels of Lambda Architecture:
+The book is divided into parts that map to the layers of Lambda Architecture:

 Part 1: Batch Layer